'In love with Arab culture': Why Abu Dhabi is attracting students from the US

 Shedding light on the programme, a faculty member from the NYUAD campus stressed that the thoughtfully designed learning environments here serve as crucial laboratories within the liberal arts and sciences framework, just as essential as a state-of-the-art chemistry lab, an art studio, or a biological field station.

-Carol Brandt, Vice Provost and Associate Vice Chancellor of Global Education and Outreach at NYU Abu Dhabi said, “Just as the development of critical thinking skills is not produced in one course but through a process of intellectual and social maturation over multiple years, an NYUAD global education is not the product of a single experience abroad or more generally traveling.”
+Carol Brandt, Vice Provost and Associate Vice Chancellor of Global Education and Outreach at NYU Abu Dhabi said: “Just as the development of critical thinking skills is not produced in one course but through a process of intellectual and social maturation over multiple years, an NYUAD global education is not the product of a single experience abroad.”

 She explained it is cultivated through well-guided, iterative interactions with otherness.
 Additionally, it is produced by bringing critical reflection and disciplined analysis to those experiences.